Proxy Peering Migration | Teleport

 This ensures an agent is still reachable if one of the Proxy Service instances it is connected to is not available.

-Restart all Teleport Auth Services running in the cluster to apply the new Auth Service configuration.
+Restart all Teleport Auth Service instances running in the cluster to apply the new Auth Service configuration.

 Step 3/3.
 Restart the Proxy Services